centreon/centreon-archived/doc/en/upgrade/from_sources.rst

   > cbd
   Your sudo has been configured previously

-Replace or not your sudoers file.
-For more security, you can backup the file **/etc/sudoers**.
+Replace your sudoers file, if necessary.
+For increased security, you can backup the **/etc/sudoers** file:

 ::